awongng/PE/Docs/Implementation.md

 * Everything in lowercase
 * Words separated by an underscore

+All modules have dedicated test benches, with at least one of arbitrary size (on all possible values, random values, or values specified in a separate file)

 ### Filesystem and filename standards

 The project uses the following filesystem :